thisray/OneLineGameEnv/README.md

 # OneLineGameEnv
-a simple environment for RL experiment
+a simple environment for RL experiment (build on python3)

     from env.one_line_game import OneLineGameEnv